Victorian Ports Corporation

-The Victorian Ports Corporation (Melbourne) (VPCM) was a statutory authority of the Government of Victoria created to succeed the Port of Melbourne Corporation as the government regulator of shipping in Port Phillip Bay after the lease of the Port of Melbourne in 2016.
+The Victorian Ports Corporation (VPC) was a statutory authority of the Government of Victoria created to succeed the Port of Melbourne Corporation as the government regulator of shipping in Port Phillip Bay after the lease of the Port of Melbourne in 2016.
 In 2021, it was merged with the Victorian Regional Channels Authority into a new agency, Ports Victoria.

 History

 In mid-2015, the government of Premier Daniel Andrews announced that the Port of Melbourne would be leased to a private operator, in order to fund a program of level crossing removals, with the government remaining the landowner.